 Americans Have Been Overdosed On Fluoride In Drinking Water

 The Crown Berkey 6-gallon Water Filter System is a must-have for the whole family.
-It comes with two standard Black Berkey Filtration Elements, but depending on the family's needs, you can upgrade it to four, six, or eight water filters at any time.
+It includes two standard Black Berkey Filtration Elements; however, depending on the family's needs, you can upgrade to four, six, or eight water filters at any time.

 Indeed, this product is ideal for larger groups.
 It can also be used in homes, churches, workplaces, and hospitals; amazingly, anyone can use it during outdoor activities.

 Crown Berkey is an innovative solution during emergencies.
-When a calamity and a clean water source are challenging, Crown Berkey can be the best solution for producing safe drinking water for the family.
+When a calamity and a clean water source are challenging, the Crown Berkey can be an effective solution for producing safe drinking water for the family.

 The Crown Berkey is made of highly polished AISI 304 stainless steel.
-Its storage capacity is 6 gallons or 22.7 liters, making it the biggest of our product lines.
+Its storage capacity is 6 gallons (22.7 liters), making it the largest in our product line.

 When you buy this product, you will have an upper and lower chamber system.
-Also, it includes the 2 Black Berkey Filtration Elements, 2 Fluoride Removal Filters, one spigot, one stainless steel lid, two washers, two wingnuts, one priming button, six blocking plugs, and one rubber gasket, which aims to protect the base.
+It also includes 2 Black Berkey Filtration Elements, 2 Fluoride Removal Filters, one spigot, one stainless steel lid, two washers, two wingnuts, one priming button, six blocking plugs, and one rubber gasket, which are intended to protect the base.

 The height of the Crown Berkey is 31", and its diameter is 11".

-It can serve around 6 to 12 people daily for normal use.
-However, when fully configured, you can use it during emergencies.
+It can serve approximately 6 to 12 people per day for routine use.
+However, once fully configured, it can be used in emergencies.
 As such, it can serve around 300 to 625 people.

-Meanwhile, the product can filter around 6.5 gallons or 24.6 liters of water using 2 Black Berkey Filtration Elements.
+Meanwhile, the product can filter approximately 6.5 gallons (24.6 liters) of water using 2 Black Berkey Filtration Elements.
 Using eight pieces, you can purify up to 26 gallons or 98.4 liters of water.

 Imperial Berkey 4.5 Gallons Water Filter